-Be wary of peels.
+Watch out for banana peels.
 While the peels are not toxic to dogs, they are hard to digest and may cause a blockage.
 Even without the peel, feeding your pup too many bananas can cause stomach upset.
-If you have any questions or concerns about how much to give your dog, consult your veterinarian.
+If you have any questions or concerns about how much of a banana to give your dog, consult your veterinarian.

 How to Feed Your Dog Banana

-In addition to giving your dog a piece of regular banana, here are some other ways he can enjoy the tasty snack:
+In addition to giving your dog a piece of a regular banana, here are some other ways they can enjoy the tasty snack:

-- Mix it into a little peanut butter.
+- Mix it into a little dog-safe peanut butter.

-- Stuff it into a Kong and freeze it.
+- Put the banana into a stuffable dog toy and freeze it.